hl2/tai64/README.md

 const now = tai64(); // You can use the tai64 method to get a TAI64 instance

-// Or use static factory methods defined in TAI64 class const moonLanding = TAI64.fromUnixTimestamp( Math.floor(Date.parse("July 20, 69 00:20:18 UTC") / 1000)
+// Or use static factory methods defined in the TAI64 class const moonLanding = TAI64.fromUnixTimestamp( Math.floor(Date.parse("July 20, 69 00:20:18 UTC") / 1000)
 );